pandoc-jp/pandoc-doc-ja/lua-filters.rst

 ``insert (filepath, mime_type, contents)``

 Adds a new entry to pandoc’s media bag.
+Replaces any existing mediabag entry with the same ``filepath``.

 Parameters:

 ``filepath``:
    filename and path relative to the output folder.
 ``mime_type``:
-   the file’s MIME type
+   the file’s MIME type; use ``nil`` if unknown or unavailable.
 ``contents``:
    the binary contents of the file.